learn-co-curriculum/dsc-mle/README.md

 ### MLE Assumptions

-So here we see that the **independence assumption** allows us to simplify the complex likelihood term into ten simpler factors that can be shown through a general notation in the last equation.
+Note here that the **independence assumption** allows you to simplify the complex likelihood term into ten simpler factors that can be shown through a general notation in the last equation.

-The independence assumption allows simplification of the likelihood term but we still don’t have theta_11 in the equation.
+The independence assumption allows simplification of the likelihood term but you still don’t have theta_11 in the equation.

-There is another assumption we can introduce, based on the fact that the coin does not change significantly after each flip i.e.:
+There is another assumption you can introduce, based on the fact that the coin does not change significantly after each flip i.e.:

 * **The flips are quantitatively same, i.e., they are identically distributed**.

-This implies that the flips are taking place under similar circumstances, we can assume that the parameter governing the flips is one and same i.e. just the $\theta$ without any subscripts.
-BAse on this assumption, we can rewrite above equation as :
+This implies that the flips are taking place under similar circumstances, you can assume that the parameter governing the flips is one and same i.e. just the $\theta$ without any subscripts.
+Based on this assumption, you can rewrite above equation as :

 >$\prod_{i=1}^{10} p_i(F_i = f_i | \theta_i) = \prod_{i=1}^{10} p(F_i = f_i | \theta) $

-Our assumption leads us to believe that 10 flips we observed are governed by the same parameter theta.
-We now have just one parameter governing the entire sequence of coin flips, and that includes the 11th flip as well.
+This assumption leads you to believe that the 10 flips are governed by the same parameter theta.
+You now have just one parameter governing the entire sequence of coin flips, and that includes the 11th flip as well.

-This is how MLE allows us to connect first 10 coin flips to the 11th coin flip and is the key for inference.
+This is how MLE allows you to connect first 10 coin flips to the 11th coin flip and is the key for inference.

-### The two assumptions we made are used so often in Machine Learning that they have a special name together as an entity : "The i.i.d. assumption" i.e. Independent and Identically distributed samples.
+### The two assumptions you made are used so often in Machine Learning that they have a special name together as an entity : "The i.i.d. assumption" i.e. Independent and Identically distributed samples.

-This means that the 10 flips are independent and identically distributed which is great as it will allow us to explicitly write down the likelihood that we are trying to optimize.
+This means that the 10 flips are independent and identically distributed which is great as it will allow you to explicitly write down the likelihood that you are trying to optimize.

-Remember that theta was defined as the probability of the flip showing up Heads; the probability of our sequence w.r.t. theta can now be formulated as:
+Remember that theta was defined as the probability of the flip showing up Heads; the probability of the sequence w.r.t. theta can now be formulated as:

 $ \prod_{i=1}^{10} p(F_i = f_i | \theta)$